CodeAkshayTalekar/FoxyProxyPatterns/README.md

 # FoxyProxyPatterns
-This is Backup of Blacklist Patterns I use for bugbounty.
+This is a Backup of the Blacklist Patterns I use for bug-bounty.
 This Remove Garbage Urls.
+Download the Latest One only.